428: Shibuya Scramble: Main story

 On April 27, college student Maria Osawa was kidnapped on her way to a mixer, which included her twin sister, Hitomi, and her professor.
 The kidnappers contacted the Osawa residence and demanded for ¥50,000,000 to be delivered by Hitomi at the Statue of Hachikō in Shibuya.
 The police force, including Detective Shinya Kano, surrounded Hachiko the next morning to catch the kidnappers.
 Once contact was made and the kidnapper ran with the case, Kano chased after them.
 Meanwhile, former gang member Achi Endo witnesses a Man with a Cane and a gun approach Hitomi, and Achi attempts to intercept and take Hitomi to safety.
 She explains that the kidnappers told her to find and enter a blue van, and Achi agrees to take her there, all while avoiding the Man with the Cane.

 At the Osawa residence, Maria and Hitomi’s father, virologist Kenji Osawa, receives a threatening email with images of unauthorized clinical trials on an antiviral drug he had worked on for a virus called the Ua Virus.
 Elsewhere, freelance journalist Minoru Minorikawa offers his services to his former boss, Teuro Toyama, in filling 12 pages for his next issue of his magazine, with the proof deadlined for 8 PM, and enlists the help of novice Chiaki Iso as they search for stories to write.

 That same day, an amnesiac girl nicknamed Tama applies for a job in a mascot costume at a sales demo, in order to buy a special necklace.
 However, her boss Jun’ichi Yanagashita appears to be a swindler, and her costume’s zipper is stuck.
 Minorikawa attends the sales demo, which ends catastrophically, but after a long morning of work, Tama is paid and Minorikawa gets his interview with Yanagashita.
 With the necklace purchased, she realizes her costume’s zipper has gone loose, taking it off and revealing the amnesiac Tama as Maria Osawa.

 Kano pursues the kidnappers and eventually is assisted by an American from the US Embassy named Jack Stanley.
 They find the kidnappers dead in their hideout, attacked by someone named “Canaan.”
 As Achi and Hitomi are pursued by remaining kidnappers, a woman appears, naming herself Canaan and Maria’s close friend from overseas, and reveals it's her fault that Maria was kidnapped.
-They eventually approach the blue van, but in explodes with Achi, Hitomi, Canaan, Minorikawa, Chiaki, and Maria nearby.
+They eventually approach the blue van, but it explodes with Achi, Hitomi, Canaan, Minorikawa, Chiaki, and Maria nearby.
 Maria is held hostage by the Man with the Cane and Minorikawa spies on Stanley and Kano.
 Stanley reveals he is a CIA agent hunting down a criminal named Alphard, who had infected Maria with the Ua virus, let her loose in the city, and seeks Hitomi to steal the antiviral hidden in her blood.